Portmeirion: History

 Sir Clough Williams-Ellis, Portmeirion's architect, denied repeated claims that the design was based on the fishing village of Portofino on the Italian Riviera.
 He stated only that he wanted to pay tribute to the atmosphere of the Mediterranean.
 He did, however, draw on a love of the Italian village stating, "How should I not have fallen for Portofino?
 Indeed, its image remained with me as an almost perfect example of the man-made adornment and use of an exquisite site."
 Williams-Ellis designed and constructed the village between 1925 and 1975.
 He incorporated fragments of demolished buildings, including works by a number of other architects.
 Portmeirion's architectural bricolage and deliberately fanciful nostalgia have been noted as an influence on the development of postmodernism in architecture in the late 20th century.

-The main building of the hotel and the cottages "White Horses", "Mermaid", and "The Salutation" had been a private estate called Aber Iâ (Ice estuary), developed in the 1850s on the site of a late 18th-century foundry and boatyard.
+The main building of the hotel and the cottages "White Horses", "Mermaid", and "Salutation" had been a private estate called Aber Iâ (Ice estuary), developed in the 1850s on the site of a late 18th-century foundry and boatyard.
 Williams-Ellis changed the name (which he had interpreted as "frozen mouth") to Portmeirion: "Port-" from its place on the coast; "-meirion" from the county of Merioneth (Meirionydd) in which it was sited.
-The very minor remains of a mediaeval castle (known variously as Castell Deudraeth, Castell Gwain Goch and Castell Aber Iâ) are in the woods just outside the village, recorded by Gerald of Wales in 1188.
+The very minor remains of a mediaeval castle (known variously as Castell Deudraeth, Castell Gwaun Goch and Castell Aber Iâ) are in the woods just outside the village, recorded by Gerald of Wales in 1188.

 In 1931 Williams-Ellis bought from the estate of his uncle, Sir Osmond Williams, Bt (1849-1927), the Victorian crenellated mansion Castell Deudraeth with the intention of incorporating it into the Portmeirion hotel complex, but the intervention of the war and other problems prevented this.
 Williams-Ellis had always considered the Castell to be “the largest and most imposing single building on the Portmeirion Estate" and sought ways to incorporate it.
-Eventually, with support from the Heritage Lottery Fund and the European Regional Development Fund as well as the Wales Tourist Board, his original aims were achieved and Castell Deudraeth was opened as an 11 bedroom hotel and restaurant on 20 August 2001, 23 years after Williams-Ellis's death, by the Welsh opera singer Bryn Terfel.
+Eventually, with support from the Heritage Lottery Fund and the European Regional Development Fund as well as the Wales Tourist Board, his original aims were achieved and Castell Deudraeth was opened by the Welsh opera singer Bryn Terfel as an 11 bedroom hotel and restaurant on 20 August 2001, 23 years after Williams-Ellis's death.